saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmdsinst8.jpg">

 * After several minutes you should see a screen like the one below.
+This installation was successful and all of the HANA services have been restarted.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmdsinst9.jpg">